Fear of Abandonment vs. Fear of Engulfment in ACoA Relationships

 Fear of engulfment is less commonly discussed than fear of abandonment, but it’s equally common in ACoAs — and often more confusing, because it can look like avoidance, commitment phobia, or emotional unavailability.
 Engulfment fear is the terror of losing yourself in a relationship — of being controlled, overwhelmed, or swallowed up by another person’s needs, emotions, or demands.

-Disorganized attachment is an attachment style that develops when the primary caregiver is simultaneously the source of comfort AND the source of fear — as is often the case in alcoholic families.
-This creates an impossible bind for the child’s nervous system: approach for safety, but the source of safety is also the source of danger.
-In adulthood, this shows up as the push-pull dynamic — wanting closeness and fleeing from it at the same time.
-In plain terms: your nervous system never got a consistent answer to the question “is this person safe?” and it’s still waiting for one.
-Disorganized attachment is the most complex attachment style — and it responds to therapeutic work.
+Disorganized attachment is an attachment style that develops when the primary caregiver is simultaneously the source of comfort and the source of fear — precisely the situation in many alcoholic families.
+First identified by developmental psychologists Mary Main, PhD, and Judith Solomon, PhD, through their research at the University of California, Berkeley, disorganized attachment creates an impossible bind for the child’s nervous system: approach for safety, but the source of safety is also the source of danger.
+There is no coherent survival strategy.
+In adulthood, this manifests as the push-pull dynamic — wanting closeness and fleeing from it simultaneously.

 RESEARCH EVIDENCE